WU-CVGL/GlobustVP/README.md

 ## 📝 Citation

-If you use this code or paper, please cite:
+If you use this code or paper, please consider citing:

 ```bibtex
 @inproceedings{liao2025globustvp,